 In addition to figuring out whether or not you had actual knowledge or reason to know of the misreported tax return, the IRS will also determine whether or not it is fair to hold you liable for the return.

 Claiming Innocent Spouse Relief can often be tricky and may require further assistance from a tax professional in order to receive approval for a claim.
-To find out if claiming Innocent Spouse Relief is best for your situation, give us a call and we can guide through how to best file a claim or if there are any alternative options to relieve you of your tax liability.
-Check out more tax problem resolution that we offer.
+To find out if claiming Innocent Spouse Relief is best for your situation, give us a call and we can guide you through on how to best file a claim or if there are any alternative options to relieve you of your tax liability.
+Check out the page for tax problem resolution that we have to offer.